-Please read the following information before submitting your online application at the bottom of the page.
+Please read the following information before accessing the online application at the bottom of the page.

-- The student should come to tutorial sessions prepared: having attended class and taken notes, with all necessary books and materials, having attempted homework and read assignments.
+- Students should come to tutorial sessions prepared: having attended class and taken notes, with all necessary books and materials, having attempted homework and read assignments.

 - The tutor is a successful student, but not a teacher or expert.
 Though s/he is a good resource, the tutor will not do the student’s work and is not responsible for the student’s final course grade.

 Eligibility for Tutoring by Appointment

 Students may request tutoring if they have satisfied prerequisites and are enrolled in the requested class for credit (no audits):